Activists gear up for battle as Senate Republicans prepare to block voting rights bill

 “It’s by no means over tomorrow,” he said.

 More than 70 groups launched a national “Deadline for Democracy” campaign last week to support action during the July recess.
-Leah Greenberg, co-executive director of the Indivisible Project, said the coalition was “pulling out all the stops” to engage thousands of advocates and plan events across nearly 30 states and the District of Columbia, including town halls and rallies outside of senators’ offices.
+Leah Greenberg, co-executive director of the Indivisible Project, said the coalition was “pulling out all the stops” to engage thousands of advocates and plan events across nearly 30 states and Washington, including town halls and rallies outside of senators’ offices.

-“The Senate Democratic Caucus has to have a hard conversation with each other and ask, ‘Are we going to allow an obscure legislative procedure that’s really just an accident of history to prevent us from accomplishing what we ran on and enacting the kind of changes that are needed to secure the American people’s right to vote?’”
-Greenberg said.
+“The Senate Democratic Caucus has to have a hard conversation with each other and ask, ‘Are we going to allow an obscure legislative procedure that’s really just an accident of history to prevent us from accomplishing what we ran on and enacting the kind of changes that are needed to secure the American people’s right to vote?’ ” Greenberg said.

-A coalition of allied groups has already contacted 2 million voters and activists through door-knocking, phone calls, text messages and emails, including in Arizona, West Virginia and Georgia, said Adam Bozzi, spokesperson for End Citizens United/Let America Vote.
-His group has spent more than $17 million on paid communications via television, mail and the digital sphere as part of a larger $30 million spending commitment with the National Democratic Redistricting Committee, he said.
+A coalition of groups has contacted 2 million voters and activists through door-knocking, phone calls, text messages and emails, including in Arizona, West Virginia and Georgia, said Adam Bozzi, spokesperson for End Citizens United/Let America Vote.
+His group has spent more than $17 million on paid communications via television, mail and the digital sphere as part of a $30 million spending commitment with the National Democratic Redistricting Committee, he said.

 Eighteen states have enacted more than 30 laws that restrict voting, according to the nonpartisan Voting Rights Lab, which tracks developments in state election rules.
 The restrictions affect roughly 36 million people, or 15 percent of all eligible voters, the group stated in a report last week.